ZachAR3/ZachAR3/README.md

 <h1>About Me</h1>
-I am an 19 year old programmer living in India to pursue further education.
+I am an 20 year old programmer living in Germany to pursue further educationn in software development.
 I have been interested in electronics every since I was a young boy and quickly took up Python classes around the age of 12.
 This was a stepping stone for me learning game development in GameMakerStudio 1 which I then moved into Unity and now Godot.
-I have a solid grasp on Python and C# and I know a bit about C from using it with Arduinos.
+I have a solid grasp on Python and C# along with intermediate experience in C/C++.

 <h1>Support me:</h1>